stfnhmplr/node-red-contrib-homee/README.md

 # node-red-contrib-homee

-> access the homee api with node-red and create virtual devices for homee
+Access the homee api with node-red and create virtual devices for homee.

 ## Installation
 ```